Phobos- Engineering Room

 And, Behind the Scenes.

-The impulse deflection crystal array up top of the engineering section
+The impulse deflection crystal array atop of the engineering section.

-The impulse engine main exhaust vents at the aft of the ship
+The impulse engine’s main exhaust vents aft of the ship.

-Those large tank like structures on the inner walls of the catamaran-like engineering sections.
+The large tanks mounted on the inner walls of the engineering section’s catamarans.
 I reckoned they were some sort of fuel tanks possibly containing deuterium slush.
 In the Trek Universe, deuterium is thought to be the primary matter component of the matter/anti-matter reaction warp engines.
 Some of that fuel source is siphoned off, as it is also used in the impulse engines.

 Some basic views of the impulse engine and how it connects to the internal compartment.